Search Results for "overtreatment"

 Pioneer Press publishes my call for balance in cancer screening messages

 …nificantly decreased.
 Screening has had some effect, but it comes at significant cost, including overdiagnosis, overtreatment, and complications of therapy.”
 Dr. Danielle Ofri, an NYU professor of medicine, wrote a column, “The Engine of Cancer Screening Rolls On.”
 Excerpt: “There are all sorts of commercial entities that stand to gain with an aggressive indiscriminate screening message.
 Mammography is a big business.
-Ima…6/22/2010
+Imag…6/22/2010

 Journalists around the world were all over the map on male menopause story

 …ish between occasional normal low testosterone levels and pathogenic testosterone deficiency – to prevent overtreatment: “The application of these new criteria can guard against the excessive diagnosis of hypogonadism and curb the injudicious use of testosterone therapy in older men.”
 US journalists were just as variable in their coverage.
-A sampling: WebMD headlined, “Researchers Identify Male Menopause Symptoms.”…6/15/2010
+A sampling: WebMD headlined, “Researchers Identify Male Menopause Symptoms.”
+U…6/15/2010

 Finding some gems among the rubble of daily health news

 It’s worth noting and reading the following.
 The Associated Press continued its overtreatment series with “Overtreating Earliest Cancers – But Which Ones?“ The New York Times reports, “Targeted Therapies for Cancer Bring Hope and Failure.”
-The Time magazine wellness blog (and a few other news organizations) picked up on an issue I wrote about yesterday – from this week’s Archives of Interna…3/12/2009
+The Time magazine wellness blog (and a few other news organizations) picked up on an issue I wrote about yesterday – from this week’s Archives of Internal…3/12/2009

 Today Show tries to atone for past sins on screening info

 …I will give the NBC Today Show some credit for trying to address the issue of too much cancer screening and the overtreatment that results.
 Matt Lauer acknowledged that the segment would counter much of what the program had told viewers over the past 10 years or so.
 What he didn’t say is that the questions about cancer screening are NOT new and that the Today Show had actually misinformed viewers in many of their earlier messages.
-But de…8 6/14/2010
+But despi…8 6/14/2010

 The over-radiated American – red, white & blue – and glowing

 Another in the excellent Associated Press “overtreatment” series.
 Excerpt: “Americans get the most medical radiation in the world, even more than folks in other rich countries.
 The U.S. accounts for half of the most advanced procedures that use radiation, and the average American’s dose has grown sixfold over the last couple of decades.
 Too much radiation raises the risk of cancer.
-That risk is growing because people in…1/10/2012
+That risk is growing because people in e…1/10/2012